olamideokunnugaDS/pokemon-card-valuation/README.md

 3,812 auction transactions of PSA-graded Pokémon cards (7 species, grades PSA 8–10), scraped from eBay sold listings and cross-referenced against the PSA public certification API, spanning January 2021 to April 2026.

-Splits are strictly temporal to prevent look-ahead leakage — for any transaction, only earlier transactions are ever visible to a model:
+Splits are strictly temporal to prevent look-ahead leakage for any transaction.
+Only earlier transactions are ever visible to a model:

 | Split | Rows | Ends |
 |---|---|---|